History of the Freedom Tower

 Completed in 1925, the 289-foot-high Tower (briefly the tallest building in the South) was Miami’s lodestar, so tall that ships used it to navigate.
 It towered over the city center on the edge of Biscayne Bay, where the terminus of the Florida East Coast Railway met the Port of Miami—the meeting point of the city’s key transport systems.
 The 1926 hurricane that devastated Miami, along with its initial boom, left the building with an alarming thirty-three-degree tilt.
 But Cox soon set it upright again.
 The Miami News became the city’s leading paper and a flagship in the growing Cox media chain, tackling notorious gangster and Miami resident Al Capone, governmental corruption, and civil rights, and winning multiple Pulitzer Prizes.

 Where the News Tower had been a monument to a new city, the Freedom Tower became a landmark for a different era in Miami.
-It became known to some as the “Ellis Island of the South,” a symbol to Cuban refugees of the American ideals of liberty and democracy, and the welcome of their new country.
+For Cuban refugees, it became a symbol for American ideals of liberty and democracy.
 It was the entryway for a new population who would transform Miami from a Southern resort town to an international metropolis powered by Latin American immigrants—a new kind of American city.

 However, when the CRA Program ended in 1974, the Freedom Tower began a long period of uncertainty.
 As suburbanization and urban blight took a toll on Downtown Miami, the building changed hands multiple times, deemed too expensive to either develop or demolish.
 Though listed in the National Register of Historic Places in 1979, the empty structure was badly damaged by neglect and vandals.
 A Saudi Arabian consortium bought and renovated it in 1987, but their venture failed by 1992.